OULibraries/dspace_vagrant/README.md

-# Development Environment for Ouatio
+# OU Repositories Development Environment for DSpace

 Requires:
 * key-based access to the private ouatio_vagrant git repository.
 (Which is just a copy of the DSpace 5.3 release that we configured and checked in to GitHub.)